Matthew-BTC/ton-docs/docs/develop/smart-contracts/messages.md

 ## Types of messages
 There are three types of messages:
- * external—messages that are sent from outside of the blockchain to a smart contract inside the blockchain.
-Such messages should be explicitly accepted by smart contracts during so called `credit_gas`.
-If the message is not accepted, the node should not accept it into a block or relay it to other nodes.
+ * external— These are messages that are sent from outside of the blockchain to a smart contract inside the blockchain.
+Such messages should be explicitly accepted by smart contracts during so-called `credit_gas`.
+The node should not accept the message into a block or relay it to other nodes if it is not accepted.
- * internal—messages that are sent from one blockchain entity to another.
-Such messages (in contrast to external) may carry some TON and pay for themselves.
-Thus, smart contracts that receive such messages may not accept it.
+ * internal— These are messages that are sent from one blockchain entity to another.
+Such messages (in contrast to external ones) may carry some TON and pay for themselves.
+Thus, smart contracts that receive such messages may not accept them.
 In this case, gas will be deducted from the message value.
- * logs—messages that are sent from a blockchain entity to the outer world.
-Generally speaking, there is no mechanism for sending such messages out of the blockchain.
-In fact, while all nodes in the network have consensus on whether a message was created or not, there are no rules on how to process them.
-Logs may be directly sent to `/dev/null`, logged to disk, saved an indexed database, or even sent by non-blockchain means (email/telegram/sms), all of these are at the sole discretion of the given node.
+ * logs—messages These are messages that are sent from a blockchain entity to the outer world.
+Generally speaking, there is no mechanism for sending such messages from the blockchain.
+In fact, while all nodes in the network have a consensus on whether a message was created or not, there are no rules on how to process it.
+Logs may be directly sent to `/dev/null`, logged to disk, saved an indexed database, or even sent by non-blockchain means (email/telegram/SMS).
+All of these are at the sole discretion of the given node.

 ## Message layout